The Supervet: Safari Special at The Rhino Orphanage

 The project only takes a few volunteers at a time, so you have a chance to work directly with professionals.
 As part of a small team, you’ll have a valuable role and be welcomed as part of the project staff.

 The wildlife reserve and World Heritage Site is home to giraffes, zebra, warthogs, and elusive leopards, as well as rhinos.
-You will monitor the rehabilitated rhinos to ensure they integrate socially, remain healthy and adapt well to their new environment.
+You'll monitor the rehabilitated rhinos to ensure they integrate socially, remain healthy and adapt well to their new environment.

 With project staff living on-site, there is the chance to chat, share stories and take in the stars of the southern hemisphere at night.

 There aren’t many places in the world where you can gain hands-on experience with rhino rehabilitation.
-The Golola Rhino Rehabilitation Project offers just that, under the guidance of skilled professionals with extensive knowledge and passion to share.
-You will be an integral part of this small team assisting with the daily care and monitoring of white and black rhinos:
+Golola Rhino Orphanage And Rehabilitation Centre offers just that, under the guidance of skilled professionals with extensive knowledge and passion to share.
+You'll be an integral part of this small team assisting with the daily care and monitoring of white and black rhinos:

 Once they’re old enough, the rehabilitated rhinos are released into the surrounding wildlife reserve which is part of a UNESCO World Heritage Site.
 Monitoring the rehabilitated rhinos on a daily basis is another key part of rhino conservation work at this project.